 Regardless, we strongly believe that invasive or laboratory testing of animals is a cruel and outdated practice and one which we hope will be eliminated in the coming years.

-This is impressive given the long history of Specialty Feeds Inc that goes back over fifty years.
+This is extremely impressive given the long history of Specialty Feeds Inc, which goes back over fifty years.

-We hope that Specialty Feeds Inc continues to progress and improve its safety and quality processes to eliminate or minimize any future recalls of their products, such as Valu-Pak.
+We hope that Specialty Feeds Inc continues to progress and improve its safety and quality processes to eliminate or minimize any future recalls of its products, such as Valu-Pak.